Mregussek/MAREngine-docs/references/classes-ecs/scenemanager.rst

 | bool m_PauseMode       | ``false``             |
 +------------------------+-----------------------+

-m_PauseMode us a boolean, that contains information about current state of Scene - true for PauseMode, false for EditorMode or PlayMode.
+m_PauseMode is a boolean, that contains information about current state of Scene - true for PauseMode, false for EditorMode or PlayMode.
-**Important note: m_pauseMode can be only true, if m_EditorMode is false (if there is PlayMode)!**
+**Important note: m_pauseMode can be only true, if m_EditorMode is false (if there is PlayMode enabled)!**